guardian/devx-logs/ec2/README.md

 # Deployment

-This tools deploys via Riffraff whenever a PR is merged into `main`.
+This tools deploys via Riff-Raff whenever a PR is merged into `main`.